The term MOQ, which stands for Minimum Order Quantity, plays a crucial role in the supply chain management process.

 - 150 – 250 pcs per size

 The majority of Asian suppliers have razor-thin profit margins.
 Sometimes as low as 2 or 3%.
-To break even with low profit margins, the supplier must create a huge volume of products.
+To reach their break-even point with low-profit margins, suppliers must produce a large volume of products to reduce the cost per unit and increase profitability.

 Trying to negotiate the MOQ requirement and the unit pricing at the same time is likewise a bad idea.
 On the other hand, a lower MOQ may necessitate a higher unit price from the supplier to compensate for a lower total profit on your order.
 Similarly, a lower unit price may result in a higher MOQ.